dr-crunch/nullification-loops/README.md

 ![nullification-loops](https://github.com/dr-crunch/nullification-loops/blob/main/scathan-agus-splanc-phainocratic-nullification-loops.png)
 # nullification-loops
-Scathan agus Splanc (Public Landing Page)
+Scáthan agus Splánc (Public Landing Page)

 The following table cross-references the identified files with their corresponding direct links found within the provided documentation and the "Governmentality 2026" folder: